Disability Insurer Profiles: Northwestern Mutual

 Assets: $217.1 billion in 2014.

 Notable Policy Features: Northwestern Mutual sells policies with an “own occupation” definition of total disability.
-However, these policies are often only truly “own occupation” for a limited amount of time, after which they become any occupation policies (only providing benefits if you are unable to work in any job) or “no work” own occupation policies (only providing benefits if you are unable to perform your job duties and are not working in another job).
+However, these disability insurance policies are often only truly “own occupation” for a limited amount of time, after which they become any occupation policies (only providing benefits if you are unable to work in any job) or “no work” own occupation policies (only providing benefits if you are unable to perform your job duties and are not working in another job).

 For instance, a Northwestern Mutual policy might include the following definition: